-As of June 30, 2019, we had available cash and cash equivalents totaling \$20.3 million and a working capital deficit of \$117.3 million.
-On August 9, 2019, the Company issued and sold 10,000 shares of Series E Preferred Stock for an aggregate purchase price of \$10.0 million.
+As of September 30, 2019, we had available cash and cash equivalents totaling \$13.9 million and a working capital deficit of \$119.3 million.

 Under the terms of the indenture governing the Inseego Notes, each holder of the notes has the right to require the Company to repurchase its notes for cash on the Optional Repurchase Date.
 Should noteholders exercise this right, in addition to the Company's obligation to repurchase the notes, such repurchase would constitute a default under the Company's Credit Agreement.
-In addition, the Novatel Wireless Notes (as defined below) are scheduled to mature on June 15, 2020.
+In addition, the Novatel Wireless Notes are scheduled to mature on June 15, 2020.
 While the Company's management acknowledges that its current cash and cash equivalents, together with anticipated cash flows from operations, will not be sufficient to meet its working capital needs, including any required repurchase of the Inseego Notes and repayment of the Credit Agreement and Novatel Wireless Notes, without additional sources of cash, management does not believe that the repurchase option will ultimately be exercised.
 The Company plans to address its liquidity concerns through a recapitalization or restructuring transaction prior to the Optional Repurchase Date, whereby the Company's debt obligations are reduced and/or the repurchase and maturity dates are extended, and/or a capital raising transaction involving the issuance of additional debt or equity securities.